-Table 4: Flood Risk Framework
+Table 3: Flood Risk Framework

-Little or No Risk Annual probability of coastal or watercourse flooding is less than 0.1% (1:1000 years) No constraints due to coastal c No constraints due to coastal or watercourse flooding Low to Medium Risk Area Annual probability of coastal or watercourse flooding is between 0.1% and 0.5% (1:1000 to 1:200 years) Suitable for most development.
-A flood risk assessment i A flood risk assessment may be required at the upper end of the probability range
+Little or No Risk Annual probability of coastal or watercourse flooding is less than 0.1% (1:1000 years) No constraints due to coastal or watercourse flooding Low to Medium Risk Area Annual probability of coastal or watercourse flooding is between 0.1% and 0.5% (1:1000 to 1:200 years)

+Suitable for most development.

-(i.e. close to 0.5%), and for essential infrastructure and the most vulnerable uses.
+• A flood risk assessment may be required at the upper end of the probability range (i.e. close to 0.5%), and for essential infrastructure and the most vulnerable uses.
 Water resistant materials and construction may be required.